gbgabiola/notes/quotes.md

 > "Don’t be afraid to give up the good to go for the great." - John D. Rockefeller

 > "Computer programming is an art because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 Programmers who subconsciously view themselves as artists will enjoy what they do and will do it better." - Donald Knuth

+> "Privacy is not for the passive." - Jeffrey Rosen

+> "When feeling overwhelmed by a faraway goal, repeat the following: I have it within me right now, to get me to where I want to be later." - Karen Salmansohn

+> "If you never did, you should.
+These things are fun and fun is good." - Dr. Seuss

+> "Life shrinks or expands in proportion to one's courage." - Anaïs Nin

+> "Life has no limitations, except the ones you make." - Les Brown

+> "It's not about where your starting point is, but your end goal and the journey that will get you there." - Unknown

+> "Lead with your strengths, not your weaknesses." - Unknown

+> "You can pipe anything to anything else, and usually it'll do something.
+With most of the standard Linux tools, it'll even do what you expect." - Scott Simpson

+> "Programming isn’t about what you know.
+It’s about what you can figure out." - Chris Pine

+> "It is not the load that breaks you down.
+It's the way you carry it." - Lou Holtz

+> "To be beautiful means to be yourself.
+You don't need to be accepted by others.
+You need to be yourself." - Thich Nhat Hanh

+> "The Domain Name Server (DNS) is the Achilles heel of the Web.
+The important thing is that it's managed responsibly." - Tim Berners-Lee, inventor of the World Wide Web

+> "Simple can be harder than complex.
+You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end, because once you get there you can move mountains." - Steve Jobs

+> "Maybe it's better not to be the best.
+Then you can lose and it's OK." - Bobby Fischer

+> "Some people make your laugh a little louder, your smile a little brighter and your life a little better.
+Try to be one of those people." - Unknown

+> "On your journey through life, make sure your biography has at least one extraordinary chapter." - Unknown

+> "People tend to overestimate what can be done in one year and to underestimate what can be done in five or ten years." - JCR Licklider, co-creator of the internet

+> "Never be limited by other people’s limited imaginations." - Mae Jemison

+> "We don't see things as they are, we see them as we are." - Anaïs Nin

+> "Imagination is more important than knowledge.
+Knowledge is limited.
+Imagination encircles the world." - Albert Einstein

+> "You can, you should, and if you’re brave enough to start, you will." - Stephen King

+> "Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program." - Fred Brooks

+> "If you have everything under control, you're not moving fast enough." - Mario Andretti

+> "Discipline is the bridge between goals and accomplishment" - Jim Rohn

+> "Go beyond yourself rather than beyond others." - Unknown

+> "I am convinced, the way one plays chess always reflects the player's personality.
+If something defines his character, then it will also define his way of playing." - Vladimir Kramnik

+> "The golden rule of level design - finish your first level last." - John Romero (co-creator of DOOM)

+> "The beginning is perhaps more difficult than anything else, but keep heart, it will turn out all right." - Vincent van Gogh

 >